Have you ever wanted to create a video course? Record a lecture?

 What notes, if any, will you use during the recording?

-Some speakers benefit from notecards cards with bullet points, which allow them to quickly reference main points.
+Some speakers benefit from notecards with bullet points, which allow them to quickly reference main points.
 However, others prefer to see the transcript of their entire presentation printed out.
 They enjoy the comforting presence of each sentence and detail.

 If you are recording in a studio, you might have the luxury of using a teleprompter.
 This is a useful tool for providing the speaker with each word and phrase, exactly as scripted.